 With the completion of financing in September 2017, 2018 was a year of construction and activity at the Woodlawn Project site.
-Commissioning activities commenced in late 2018 and will continue to progress through stages to full production rates in first quarter 2019 when first production is expected.
+Commissioning activities commenced in late 2018 and will continue to progress through stages to full production rates in first half 2019 when first production is expected.

 Heron awarded its contract for Underground Mining operations to Pybar Mining Services in early 2018 with preparatory work for mobilisation to site progressing to achieve a target of a third quarter 2018 start date.